The Mac Weekly

 Food & Drink

-Grub on the Green Line: iPho by Saigon, perfect for finals
+Grub on the Green Line: Naf Naf Grill is an immediate classic

-Part of the beauty that Macalester offers is having access to a varied selection of restaurants within minutes of campus.
-On the Green Line, east of Macalester, there are many Southeast Asian markets, bakeries
+Anyone who has ridden the Green Line knows the extensive number of restaurants that lie between St. Paul and Minneapolis.
+The line stretches through communities that are new and old, commercial and residential.
+This